AleksandrHovhannisyan/blur/README.md

 ## Usage

-1. Highlight text anywhere on a web page.
+1. Highlight text and/or media elements anywhere on a web page.
 2. Right-click the page to open your browser's context menu.
-3. Click the `Blur` option to blur the selected text.
+3. Click the `Blur` option to blur the selected content.

 You can control the blur intensity from the extension pop-up menu.

 ## Feature Planning

 Nice-to-haves:
-- [ ] Media blurring (images, videos)
 - [ ] Sync to profile rather than local